-Fiduciary funds are used to account for assets held by the Village in its capacity as agent or trustee and utilize the accrual basis of accounting.
+Fiduciary funds are used to account for assets held by the Village in its capacity as agent or trustee and utilize the economic resources measurement focus and the accrual basis of accounting.
 All of the Village's fiduciary activities are reported in a separate Statement of Fiduciary Net Position.
 The fiduciary activities have been excluded from the Village's government-wide financial statements because the Village cannot use these assets to finance its operations.